iqqmuT/react-google-signin-button/README.md

 }
 ```

-**Why styles are in external CSS file and not as inline styles?**
+**Why are the styles in external CSS file and not as inline styles?**

-You are able to make small adjustments by your own CSS.
+Using an external CSS file allows you to make small adjustments by
-It was also easier to use `:active` and `:focus` pseudo-classes
+adding your own CSS.
+Pseudo-classes `:active` and `:focus` cannot
-with CSS without adding dependencies.
+be used with inline styles without adding NPM dependencies.

 ## Props